Skip to main content

 3 mentions Positive Neutral Negative

 Players find the grinding aspect of the game to be tedious and tiresome, often leading to a desire to mute the music and disengage from the gameplay.
 While the story has its merits, many feel that the effort required to experience it is not justified by the repetitive nature of the grinding.
-Overall, the grind detracts from the overall enjoyment and may leave players questioning their commitment to the game.
+Overall, the grind is seen as a detriment to the overall enjoyment of the game.

 • “I liked the story, but the gameplay is very tedious, and playing it just to experience the full story is not worth it.”